flc0105/rat/README.md

 At a high level, it provides:

 - A **web console** for shell-like command execution and live output streaming
+- A **server CLI** path that can use the same core session/command infrastructure without the browser
 - A **device list** with online/offline status
 - A **remote file browser** with common file operations
 - **Artifacts** for previews and downloads